mdfleming3/mdfleming3.github.io/_drafts/8-types-of-lead-magnets-and-why-they-work.md

 The typical conversion path of a lead magnet looks like this:

 * Call to Action (CTA) - this is a tagline and a button that encourages customers to act on the lead magnet offer
-* Landing page - This is area where customers submit
+* Landing page - This is area where customers submit their information.
+This area can be combined withe the CTA (as done in my CTA below)
 * Thank You Page or Email -

+{% include inline-contact.html %}

 ## Common types of lead magnets?